AngeloDotNet/Docker.Application/README.md

 For SEQ (docker version) the first boot occurs without any form of active login.
 After the docker is active, navigate to the SETTINGS > USERS section to enable authentication to access the dashboard.

+For ElasticSearch before starting the docker you need to run the following command <b>sudo chown -R 1000:1000 data/</b> where the data/ folder is the volume folder indicated in the elastic compose docker.

 ### Important